TAGRISSO Film-coated tablet Ref.[9022] Active ingredients: Osimertinib

 Breast-feeding

-It is not known whether osimertinib or its metabolites are excreted in human milk.
-There is insufficient information on the excretion of osimertinib or its metabolites in animal milk.
-However, osimertinib and its metabolites were detected in the suckling pups and there were adverse effects on pup growth and survival (see section 5.3).
+It is unknown whether osimertinib/metabolites are excreted in human milk.
+There is insufficient information on the excretion of osimertinib/metabolites in animal milk.
+However, osimertinib and its metabolites were detected in the suckling pups and there was poor pup growth and a reduction in pup survival (see section 5.3).
 A risk to the suckling child cannot be excluded.
 Breast-feeding should be discontinued during treatment with TAGRISSO.

 Fertility